 Did you know that there are web host providers that prohibit the use of excessive amounts of CPU?
 That’s because high CPU usage can compromise your web server’s resources and security.

 If you are the website owner, this could mean an extra charge for you.
 Worse, they will shut down your site indefinitely without a refund.

-That said, it is important that you know your account’s limitations.
+That said, you must know your account’s limitations.
 It can be as simple as knowing the features you can utilize depending on your hosting plan.
-Or you can go through your web host’s terms of services.
+Or you can go through your web host’s terms of service.

 8. Multiple Domains/Subdomains

 Diversification allows you to expand your business.
 Simply put, you may start with a single website, and then you might need multiple domains or subdomains along the road.